vxst/LAMB16/README.md

 LAMB16 works transparently like an FP32 optimizer with a 1/4 memory footprint, without the need for AMP or changes to the ML workflow.
 It stores per-element adaptive learning rates, avoiding the side effects of other memory-aware optimizers (e.g., Adafactor).
 It also enables much larger batch size training, similar to the LAMB optimizer.

+Without data augmentation, using the original 60,000 MINST images, LAMB16 trains 2-layer naive CNN at 1024 batch size to 99.2% test accuracy in 10 epochs; at 128 batch size, 99.3% test accuracy in 5 epochs.

 ## Algorithm